 Use your flat work surface to even out and slightly elongate the cut sides.
-This will help the slices appear as slices, rather than one-fourth of a circle.
+This will help the slices appear as slices, rather than part of a circle.

 Once you have your desirable number of pieces, refrigerate them for the amount of time it takes to melt the candy coating.

-Dip ⅓ inch of a cake pop stick into candy coating and push it into the bottom of the sliced cake pieces until it’s about halfway through.
+Dip ⅓” of a cake pop stick into candy coating and push it into the bottom of the sliced cake pieces until it’s about halfway through.
 Do this for all the pieces.

 Dip each cake pop in your “cake” color.
-I’ll be making chocolate cake slices for my traditional cake pops.
 Place on a cake pop stand to let dry completely.